wistia/wistia-open-docs/_posts/async-embeds.md

 If you choose to turn off the watch, then you will need to call `Wistia.embeds.setup()` manually whenever you inject a new Wistia embed into the DOM.

+## Known Issues

+- Async API Embeds currently do not work with labs.
+We need to identify our lab scripts to properly identify them.